matesh/mqttk/README.md

 ## On MacOS as an app
 Download the latest release from the [GitHub repository](https://github.com/matesh/mqttk/releases) and install like any other apps.
-MacOS might complain about being unable to identify the developer, but [here](https://mateszabo.com) I am, so you can instead.
+MacOS might complain about being unable to identify the developer, but [here](https://mateszabo.com) I am, so you can do so instead.
 In such case, just Ctrl+click on the file and then "Open" in the appearing window.

 ## On MacOS from pypi